Editorial Notes

 Am Tage der Reinigung Maria Johannes Eccard

-Edited by Philip Colls.
-Source: Preussische Festlieder, Theil 1.
-No. 20, from the edition by G.W.
-Teschner, 1858, in the absence of any known earlier source.
-The collection was originally published posthumously in 1642.
+Source: No. 20 in Erster Teil der Preussischen Fest-Lieder (Elbląg: Wendelin Bodenhausen, 1642).
+It is one of three works with the title Am Tage der Reinigung Mariae — the collection is of works for feastdays between Advent and Easter.
 Original note values have been retained from that edition and the music has been transposed upwards by a tone.
 Original clefs are c1, c1, c3, c4, c4, f4; the time signature is given as c.
-Slurs and the contents of square brackets are editorial, as are accidentals presented above the stave.
-Accidentals in round brackets are editorial and cautionary.
 All 5 verses, written by Peter von Hagen, are included.

 Maria, das Jung-fräuelein,